 Of the 603 buildings that comprise the Historic Area, 88 are original to the town; several hundred others incorporate original materials.
 Our 20th-century reconstructions are approaching antique status in their own right.
 Essential upkeep like window cleaning, plaster repairs and basic carpentry is carried out year-round in the Historic Area.
 Every two to three years, most exhibition buildings close briefly as painters, carpenters, electricians and plumbers collaborate with curators, conservators and art handlers to perform essential preventive maintenance.

-As part of our efforts, architectural conservators and historic tradespeople conduct research to identify the most sustainable methods to maintain our historic buildings and landscapes—and have found that the old ways are often the best.
+Architectural conservators and historic tradespeople conduct research to identify the most sustainable methods to maintain our historic buildings and landscapes—and have found that the old ways are often the best.
 The more we invest in historic preservation, the more we learn about and implement historically accurate and long-lasting repairs—reducing the overall cost of our preservation program and improving the efficacy of our efforts in the long term.
 In recent years, we adjusted our approach to preserving and restoring brickwork and masonry.
 We make our own mortar, using lime created by burning oyster shells, to lay handmade bricks as we repair 18th-century architectural remains and reconstruct those that have been lost.
 Because we are using these period materials, it is likely that the brickwork we complete today will last for a century or more.

 Another one of our most important avenues for research in historic preservation—as well as one of our most critical areas of need—is paint.
 Not only does the paint on our buildings and fences help us establish a picturesque town, but it also serves as a historic building’s first line of defense against weather and time.
 Wood with an old or peeling coat of paint deteriorates rapidly, threatening the stability of structures throughout the city.
-We must paint 60 buildings on average every year simply to maintain the more than 600 structures onsite.
+We must paint 70 buildings on average every year simply to maintain the more than 600 structures onsite.

 These remarkable architectural resources that we work tirelessly to preserve—from taverns and homes to government buildings and stables—were the backdrop for some of the most momentous decisions in American history.
 For that, they are worthy of preservation in their own right.